What is DACA?

 You must complete and sign Forms I-821D and I-765.
 In addition, you must provide proof of updated deportation or removal proceedings.
 Last, you should present any additional criminal history since your initial application.
 The renewal fee is $495.

 The attorneys in our immigration law office provide counseling on DACA applications.
-Talk to one today if you have any questions.
+So talk to one today if you have any questions.

 Insights About DACA Recipients

 Without the threat of deportation, eligible young adults work lawfully, attend school, and plan their lives.
-DACA recipients also enjoy greater upward mobility.
-They receive better-paying jobs, better education, better working conditions, and much more.
+Plus, DACA recipients also enjoy greater upward mobility.
+In addition, they receive better-paying jobs, better education, better working conditions, and more.

 As of June 30, 2021, there were 590,070 active DACA recipients, with another 984,413 pending renewal.
 Some other demographics:

 - The largest countries included Mexico, El Salvador, Guatemala, Honduras, South Korea, Peru, and Brazil.

 - California and Texas have the highest residence of DACA recipients

 Many DACA recipients are considered essential critical infrastructure workers that serve healthcare, education, and food-related industries.